What is Immunology?

 Immunology is the study of how the body responds to foreign substances and fights off infection and other disease.
 Immunologists study the molecules, cells, and organs of the human body that participate in this response.

-Immunity is a condition of being able to resist a particular disease especially through preventing development of pathogenic microorganism or by counteracting the effects of its products.
+Immunity is a condition of being able to resist a particular disease especially through preventing the development of pathogenic microorganism or by counteracting the effects of its products.

 Innate immunity is something already present in the body and non-specific.
 Innate immunity is our first defense against invaders.